Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 • Creating quiet moments for myself

-Even small acts made a difference.
+Even small acts of care mattered.

-3. Leaning on My Support System
+4. Leaning on My Support System

-4. Giving Myself Grace
+5. Giving Myself Grace

 Holding Both Truths at Once